hyperledger-archives/grid-rfcs/0000-catalog.md

 Validation requirements:

-- If a catalog with catalog_id exists the transaction is invalid.
+- If a catalog with catalog_id does not exist, the transaction is invalid.
 - The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
 - The agent must have the permission can_update_catalog for the organization,